-My great-grandparents Lewis L. and Eva (Davis) Wright left Madison County, Iowa sometime between January 1892 and May 1893, when their first child was born in a town called Utica in the Judith Basin region of Central Montana.
+My great-grandparents Lewis L. and Eva (Davis) Wright left Madison County, Iowa, in March 1893, bound for a town called Utica in the Judith Basin region of Central Montana.
 Lew had nine siblings and half-siblings who survived to adulthood.
 Of the nine, seven of them lived at one time or another in Utica.
 His brother George was first, leaving home at sixteen (so his bios say), circa 1882, to work the ranches and saloons of the Judith Basin.
-One of his co-carousers was one Charlie Russell, the not-yet acclaimed painter.
+One of his co-carousers was one Charley Russell, the not-yet acclaimed painter.
 George became a very well-known sheep rancher and later was elected to a County Commissioner seat in Fergus County.

-By 1908, Lewis and Eva had added three daughters and one more son to their family and had a third son on the way.
+By 1908, Lewis and Eva had added three daughters and two sons to their family, and had a third son on the way.
 I think Lew must have fallen on some hard times – I know he had a ranch for a time, but he ended up spending most of his Montana days as a miner.
 And I suspect Eva, pregnant again at 42 years old, didn’t think a mining camp the best place to be.
 But that’s pure conjecture.

 Louie met my grandmother in White Sulphur Springs, and that’s where my mom was born.
 But that’s another story.